OURadar/RadarHub/README.md

 # Deploying

-On a production server, the Ubuntu [nginx]-[supervisor] setup was recommended in [channels].
-A special account `radarhub` has been created to house the production version.
+On a production server, the Ubuntu [nginx]-[supervisor] setup was recommended in the [channels] documentation.
+A special account `radarhub` has been created to house the production codes.
 The instructions here is based on the assumption that everything is stored under `/home/radarhub/app`.
 To make an optimized `main.js`, compile the components as:

 ```shell
 cd frontend